john-itcsolutions/cheirrs/README.md

      (You require 4 spare cores, 16GB spare memory and 60GB disk space - minimum - for the full kubeflow.)

+     Either of the above 2 versions of the deploy command may be simply repeated in cases of broken links, i/o timeouts, etc in mid-deployment.

 `watch -c juju status --color`  to watch progress.

 Optional: